nguyenthang98/openstack-guide/README.md

 ##### Setting up persistent network and ssh authentication
 (networking script)
 ##### Security
+You can chose any password you want.
+But i recommend you generate them using a tool su
 |Variable|Description|
 |--|--|
 |`ADMIN_PASS` | Password of user  `admin` |